Last updated: April 30, 2026 | By the LearnPath Team

 Stage 3: Portfolio-Worthy Builds (3 to 6 months)

-Stage 4: Production Quality (6 to 12 months)
+Stage 4: Production Quality and AI Integration (6 to 12 months)

 The entire roadmap uses free YouTube content.
 Total time: 6 to 12 months at 1 to 2 hours per day.
+If you're weighing this against paid programs, our breakdown of free vs paid online courses digs into what you actually gain (and lose) from each.

-5 Common Mistakes When Learning Python Projects from YouTube
+6 Common Mistakes When Learning Python Projects from YouTube

 1. Binge-watching without coding along.
 Watching someone build a project and understanding how to build one yourself are completely different skills.
 Every session should end with your own running version of the project.
 If you did not write code, you did not learn.